jewettaij/visfd/doc/doc_filter_mrc.md

 (in physical distance units, not in voxels).*

+### -dilation-gauss thickness
 ### -erosion-gauss thickness
-### -dilation-gauss thickness

 These filters are an alternative implementation of [image dilation](https://en.wikipedia.org/wiki/Dilation_(morphology)) and [image erosion](https://en.wikipedia.org/wiki/Erosion_(morphology)) that uses fast Gaussian filters to blur an image followed by thresholding.

-*Note: These arguments use filters that are only intended for use with binary images (images whose voxels have brightnesses of either 0 or 1).*
+*Note: These arguments are only intended for use with binary images (images whose voxels have brightnesses of either 0 or 1).*
 For binary images containing large smooth regions of bright voxels, the **-dilation-gauss** and **-erosion-gauss** arguments will enlarge or shrink the size of these bright regions